featuregraph/observation-models/README.md

 # observation-models

-Observation Models is a small experimental library for turning noisy sensor observations into probabilistic beliefs about hidden physical states.
+A small experimental library for turning noisy sensor observations into probabilistic beliefs about hidden physical states.

 The first version uses a Gaussian mixture model to convert measurements into evidence, then updates a persistent prior belief over possible states.